• Skip to primary navigation

 Dandelion Vineyards

 One of my favourite Aussie vineyards.
 From the people, the packaging to what's inside the bottle.
 It's pure joy!
 Dandelion Vineyards is rated a 5-star winery from Mr Halliday I am yet to have a bad bottle!
 They describe themselves as a combination of old vineyards, young winemaker with plenty of mates to help them out.
-Elena Brooks maybe a young winemaker but boy has she got a sensible head and great palate to boot when it comes to the winemaking.
+Elena Brooks may be a young winemaker but boy has she got a sensible head and great palate to boot when it comes to winemaking.
 Spending most of her time with her babies (the vines & grapes) she talks about her experience out in the thick of it makes her job inside at vintage that little bit easier.

 Wine Pairing